ridonky/ridonky/README.md

 - 👋 Hi, I’m @ridonky
 - 👀 I’m interested in ethical tech, sustainability, running, learning programming and my dog.
 - 🌱 I’m currently learning ...
-DS&A repeatedly, practicing for interviews.
+DS&A repeatedly.
 - 💞️ I’m looking to collaborate on ... anything hacktoberfest!
 Bite sized BE projects, preferably in Python or C.
 - 📫 How to reach me ... @laurenperini on Twitter.